Eyeglass prescription: Sphere component

 Every corrective lens prescription includes a spherical correction in diopters.
 Convergent powers are positive (e.g., +4.00 D) and condense light to correct for farsightedness/long-sightedness (hyperopia) or allow the patient to read more comfortably (see presbyopia and binocular vision disorders).
 Divergent powers are negative (e.g., −3.75 D) and spread out light to correct for nearsightedness/short-sightedness (myopia).
 If neither convergence nor divergence is required in the prescription, "plano" is used to denote a refractive power of zero.

 The term "sphere" comes from the geometry of lenses.
 Lenses derive their power from curved surfaces.
 A spherical lens has the same curvature in every direction perpendicular to the optical axis.
 Spherical lenses are adequate correction when a person has no astigmatism.
 To correct for astigmatism, the "cylinder" and "axis" components specify how a particular lens is different from a lens composed of purely spherical surfaces.

+The positive meniscus lenses on the left all curve outward (convex and convergent).
+They also all have diopters D=4.0, which is the difference of the two values in the left part (Power=+4.0) of the figure.
+For the one with values 4.0 and 0.0, the latter is flat and for the curved one we can obtain its curvature radius R in meters (m) by using D=4.0 in the lens equation D=2/R. For this case, R=2/D=0.5 m, where positive means the lens curves outward.

+The negative meniscus lenses on the right all curve inward (concave and divergent).
+They also all have diopters D=-4.0, which is the difference of the two values in the right part (Power=-4.0) of the figure.
+For the one with values -4.0 and 0.0, the latter is flat and for the curved one we can obtain its curvature radius R in meters (m) by using D=-4.0 in the lens equation D=2/R. For this case, R=2/D=-0.5 m, where negative means the lens curves inward.